-In the North we find the "Lega nera" (Black League), if indeed it was a secret society at all and not merely a body of opinion, of which we know hardly anything at all.
-The "Raggi" (Rays) are better known, in fact we have some information of what is supposed to be its Piedmontese branch under the leadership of Cerise.
-This branch was ruled by a secret committee of five, who had at their disposal four messengers to communicate with the subordinate bodies in the provinces.
-These were composed of 17 members; their duty was to canvass for new members, prepare arms, etc. Members who refused to kill an enemy if ordered to do so, or who revealed the secrets of the society, were to be stabbed to death.
+In the North we find the "Lega nera" (Black League),2 if indeed it was a secret society at all and not merely a body of opinion, of which we know hardly anything at all.
+The "Raggi" (Rays) 3 are better known, in fact we have some information of what is supposed to be its Piedmontese branch under the leadership of Cerise.4 This branch was ruled by a secret committee of five, who had at their disposal four messengers to communicate with the subordinate These were composed of 17 members; their duty was bodies in the provinces. to canvass for new members, prepare arms, etc. Members who refused to kill an enemy if ordered to do so, or who revealed the secrets of the society, were to be stabbed to death.
 Here again the separate bodies were not intended to communicate with each other, not even the messengers knew who were the real chiefs.
-In addition to the "Rays" we hear of another society to which Cicognara belonged, of which we do not know even the name.

-The "Rays" gave birth to two societies, the "Astronomia platonica" (Platonic Astronomy) and the "Centri" (Centres).
-The 6 Astronomy's constitution, said to have been the work of a Bolognese, was as follows: The society consisted of a Solar Circle divided into two hemispheres, one at Milan and the other at Bologna, each composed of nine members called Planets.
+In addition to the "Rays" we hear of another society to which Cicognara belonged, of which we do not know even the name.5 stitution, said to have been the work of a Bolognese, was as follows: The society consisted of a Solar Circle divided into two hemispheres, one at Milan and the other at Bologna, each composed of nine members called Planets.
 The two Hemispheres could send only verbal messages to each other by means of a Planet who became for this intercommunication duty a Comet.
 Each Planet was the First Star of a Segment composed of Ordinary Stars.
-Each Ordinary Star was the First Light of a Ray and each member of a Ray was called a Line.
-As usual the Lines did not know anything about the superior degrees; they had signs of recognition, had to be ready to revolt on a given signal and procure for themselves arms and ammunition.
+Each Ordinary Star was the First Light of a Ray and each member of a Ray was called a Line. usual the Lines did not know anything about the superior degrees; they had signs of recognition, had to be ready to revolt on a given signal and procure for themselves arms and ammunition.
 The "Centres" did not become prominent until after the fall of Napoleon, and will be dealt with in Part II. of this Appendix.